novellac/yorkshirewoods/content/events/event-2022-11-october-community-clean-up-day.md

 description: We had a great time cleaning up the Yorkshire Wood Community Garden!
 Together we removed lots of brush and garden debris.
 eventimages: /images/uploads/whatsapp-image-2022-11-08-at-6.03.19-pm.jpeg
+galleryImages:
+  - src: /images/uploads/whatsapp-image-2022-11-08-at-6.03.19-pm.jpeg
+    alt: People scattered about a field in the early autumn sunshine, near a wooden fence painted a playful blue.
+On the fence, yellow calligraphy reads, "Elsworth."
 ---